MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 One of the biggest challenges I saw with this approach was as a graduate your growth was largely dependent on the team you join and how experienced they are with growing someone.
 Our engineering teams had very little experience working with people newer in their careers and supporting them adequately.

-Some teams had a complex domain that required serious upskilling.
+Some teams had a complex domain that required serious up skilling.
 I questioned how much someone learned from the experience in just 3 months.

 ## Simple rotation with shared intentional learning workshops